The Evolution of Attention

 Amygdala The amygdala is the brain’s value center.
 Instead of relying on mere signal strength, the basal ganglia relies on the amygdala to evaluate different signals depending on the context.
 It is also connected to the hippothalamus providing a bridge to the hormonal system.

-- Run away from the predator (“flight” response), or
+- Run away from the predator (“flight” response);

-The “fawn” response works against predators because many predators’ instincts depend on motion.
-If their prey is not moving, their hunting instinct is not activated.
-For example, a frog would starve in a box full of dead flies.
-Beyond helping with the execution of the immediate response (for example, releasing adrenaline), it can also serve as an early basic form of memory.
-The hormonal changes caused by, for example, the flight response remain long after a predator has vanished from an animal’s view and will cause it to be more careful or head home to a safe place.
+Beyond helping with the execution of the immediate response (e.g., releasing adrenaline), it can also serve as an early basic form of memory.
+For the response to be effective, the hormonal changes caused by, for example, the flight response need to remain long after a predator has vanished from an animal’s view.
+It will cause it either to head home to a safe place or to be on alert when it returns to this location.

-The information the amygdala is using is limited to immediately available sensory data, though.
+The information the amygdala is using is limited to immediately available sensory data.
 It activates emotional reactions based on mapping the input from the thalamus to emotional behavior.
-For example, the sight of fresh berries might evoke a positive emotional response while the voice of a rival might evoke a fight, flight, or fawn response.
+For example, the sight of fresh berries might evoke a positive emotional response while the sound of a rival might evoke a fight, flight, or fawn response.
 This response can overrule any rational evaluation of the situation because it is quicker and possibly stronger than signals coming from the neocortex.
+The amygdala associates sense data coming through the thalamus with positive or negative events and, ultimately, emotions, for example (Tye et al. , Rogan et al. , McKernan and Shinnick-Gallagher ): Tiger ⇒⇒ fear; apple ⇒⇒ appetite; and sun ⇒⇒ happiness.
+What makes this mechanism so powerful is that—while it requires very little processing power—it can cover a wide range of sensations.

 5.1.8 The Hippocampus in Fish

 A predecessor of our hippocampus also developed around the time of the first fishes.
-The actual hippocampus is unique to mammals but there are theories that similar structures evolved from a common ancestor of reptiles and mammals around 320 million years ago.
-Its main task is to create a mental map of your environment so you remember where possible food and water sources are located.
-It also helps you to navigate, remember paths you have taken, relate spatially to other people, animals or objects [Danjo et al., 2018], and recognize places for orientation.
+The actual hippocampus is unique to mammals but there are theories that similar structures evolved from a common ancestor of reptiles and mammals around 520 million years ago.
+Its main task is to create a mental map of an animal’s environment to allow the animal to remember where possible food and water sources are located.
+It also helps with navigation, remembering paths the animal has taken, relating spatially to other animals or objects, [Danjo et al., 2018] and recognizing places for orientation.
 A good example for the use of the hippocampus is squirrels burying nuts as food stashes for the winter.
 Our current understanding is that this map is not a literal map but instead makes heavy use of points of orientation.
-While many people can construct a mental image of a map, we prefer to orient ourselves by seeing something we know and then putting our goal in relation to the landmark.
+While many people can construct a mental image of a map, we tend to to orient ourselves by seeing something we know and then putting our goal in relation to the landmark.
 For example, when describing to another person the path to a location, we might say “Walk down the street until you get to the large tower, then turn right.”

 Hippocampus The brain’s hippocampus provides us with a mental map for navigation.
 It also has a temporary component tracking, for example, which areas in our environment we have already foraged.
 The hippocampus together with the olfactory system (sense of smell) make up the allocortex.

 While earlier animals could drift and react to sensory inputs (evading predators and approaching food), once the food was out of sight, it was also out of mind.
-The hippocampus allowed those animals to forage more efficiently by avoiding areas that they had already foraged and exploring areas where they had not foraged.
-This requires mapping the environment based on odors and sights, as well as prioritizing those according to the time they should be visited [Murray et al., 2018].
-The hippocampus evolved to handle tasks in serial order with the right timing and in the right context, as well as into the gateway for long-term memory of the neocortex.
-Its function becomes most visible during dreams, when experiences are played back that were retained during the day for long-term memory backup.
+The hippocampus allowed animals to find more food by avoiding areas that they had already foraged and exploring areas they had not foraged.
+This requires mapping the environment based on odors (the olfactory system has direct connections to the hippocampus) and sights, as well as prioritizing those according to the time they should be visited [Murray et al., 2018].
+The hippocampus evolved to handle tasks in serial order with the right timing and in the right context.
+This stems from its ability to associate two memories with each other, which helps to find a path from one place to another [Samsonovich and Ascoli, 2005].

 5.1.9 The Cerebellum in Sharks